davidlacedonia/javascript/es6_and_beyond/organization/README.md

 - `class` implies creating a (special) function of the name `Foo`.
 - `constructor(..)` identifies the signature, as well as its body contents.
 - Class methods use the same "concise method" syntax available to object literals.
-- Unlike object literals, there are no commas separating members in a class body, in fact, ther are not even allowed
+- Unlike object literals, there are no commas separating members in a class body, in fact, they are not even allowed

 The `Foo(..)` call _must_ be made with `new`.
 `class Foo` is not hoisted, so you must declare a `class` before you can instantiate it.